MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-matrix-visual.md

 :::image type="content" source="media/desktop-matrix-visual/power-bi-subtotals.png" alt-text="Matrix showing totals and subtotals.":::

-When you turn on **Subtotals** and add a label, Power BI also adds a row, and the same label, for the grand total value.
-To format your grand total, select the format option for **Grand total**.
+When you turn on **Row subtotals** and add a label, Power BI also adds a row, and the same label, for the grand total value.
+To format your grand total, select the format option for **Row grand total**.

 :::image type="content" source="media/desktop-matrix-visual/power-bi-grand-total.png" alt-text="Matrix showing Grand total card.":::

-If you want to turn subtotals and grand total off, in the format section of the visualizations pane, expand the **Subtotals** card.
+If you want to turn subtotals and the grand total off, in the format section of the visualizations pane, expand the **Row subtotals** card.
 Turn the row subtotals slider to **Off**.
 When you do so, the subtotals aren't shown.

 :::image type="content" source="media/desktop-matrix-visual/power-bi-no-subtotals.png" alt-text="Matrix with subtotals turned off.":::